wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 In the "*Search..*." field, enter the word "*blimey*" and hit the search button on the right (the magnifying glass).

-For better readability, hover over each of these field names on the left and click **[Add]** to the right of them
+For better readability, hover over each of these field names on the left and click on **[Add]** to the right of them

     - rule.description
     - full_log